 Your wedding cake is one of the stars of your reception, so choosing it can be quite the task.
-Before you start considering flavours and tiers, you’ll want to make sure you have the right baker for the job.
+Before you start considering flavours and tiers, you’ll want to make sure you have the right wedding cake baker for the job.
 That means putting in a little research time, reaching out and thoroughly reviewing a few contracts.
 If you need a few pointers to get you started, read on.

 Here’s how to choose your wedding cake baker.

 Where to start

 Before you kick off the hunt for the wedding cake of your dreams, you should have some of your main wedding details hashed out.
 At the very least you should have the date, wedding budget and reception venue locked down.
 This info will come in handy when you start looking at the costs and availability of different bakers.

 Stick to your style

 Wedding cakes are special snowflakes.
 They come in a ton of different shapes and sizes and can be customized to fit your big day to a T. Knowing the wedding theme and colour palette of your wedding will help you tremendously when searching for your ideal wedding cake baker.
 Remember, they are like artists who wield piping bags instead of paintbrushes.
 Like Picasso and Matisse, each has their own unique style and you’ll want to find one that suits the style of your big day.
 You want your wedding cake design to stand out, but you don’t want it to clash with the rest of the party.